awslabs/multi-model-server/docs/mms_on_fargate.md

 ## Customize the containers to server your custom deep learning models

-For this section, we will show you how you could wrap the official container images with your custom configuration.
+For this section, we will show you how you can wrap the provided container images with a custom configuration.
-The custom MMS configuration will contain your custom deep-learning models, modified serving workers to suite your needs and any other customizations that you would require to run your "containerized inference service".
+The custom MMS configuration will contain your custom deep learning models, modified serving workers to suite your needs and any other customizations that you would require to run your "containerized inference service".

 To launch a service in AWS Fargate, you will need to have a container image of MMS.
-Lets look at how you could build a custom container.
+Let's look at how you could build a custom container.

 1. Create a directory to for your custom-container image work and work from that directory.
 ```bash